-Confirmation deposit (Undergraduate)(required of all new students, non-refundable, applicable to tuition) \$200.00 Confirmation deposit (Masters programs)(required of all new students, non-refundable, applicable to tuition) \$150.00 Doctor of Nursing Practice confirmation deposit(required of all new students, non-refundable, applicable to tuition) \$300.00 Physical Therapy Program confirmation deposit \$300.00 Undergraduate tuition per semester hour(less than 12 and more than 18 hours) \$860.00 Graduate Tuition (MBA, MOL) per semester hour MAE per semester hour DNP per semester hour \$875.00 MSW per semester hour \$775.00 DPT per semester hour \$940.00 Audit charge per semester hour(for accepted courses) \$430.00 (10.
-4000) Room deposit(Required of all returning second-year resident students, non-refundable if a room select has been made and student does not return, held on account while in residence, applied account or refunded upon graduation or other approved termination of residence) ion Room deposit ion I to Room deposit(Required of all returning second-year resident students, non-refundable if a room select has been made and student does not return, held on account while in residence, applied account or refunded upon graduation or other approved termination of residence) Graduation fee for undergraduate and masters degrees ion I to \$200.00 Room deposit ion I to \$200.00 \$240.00 Room deposit ion l to \$200.00 \$240.00 Room deposit ion I to \$200.00 \$240.00 \$10.00 \$varies Room deposit ion I to \$200.00 \$240.00 \$10.00 varies
+Confirmation deposit (Undergraduate) (required of all new students, non-refundable, applicable to tuition) \$200.00 Confirmation deposit (Masters programs) (required of all new students, non-refundable, applicable to tuition) \$150.00 Doctor of Nursing Practice confirmation deposit (required of all new students, non-refundable, applicable to tuition) \$300.00 Physical Therapy Program confirmation deposit \$300.00 Undergraduate tuition per semester hour (less than 12 and more than 18 hours) \$885.00 Graduate Tuition (MBA, MOL) per semester hour \$560.00 MAE per semester hour DNP per semester hour MSW per semester hour DPT per semester hour Audit charge per semester hour (for accepted courses) \$442.50 Room deposit selection applied to (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a selection applied to (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a account or refunded upon graduation or other approved termination of residence Graduation fee for undergraduate and masters degrees selection applied to \$205.00 (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a account or refunded upon graduation or other approved termination of residence Graduation fee for undergraduate and masters degrees selection applied to \$205.00 \$245.00 (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a account or refunded upon graduation or other approved termination of residence.
+Graduation fee for undergraduate and masters degrees selection applied to \$205.00 \$245.00 \$10.00 (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a account or refunded upon graduation or other approved termination of residence.
+Graduation fee for undergraduate and masters degrees selection applied to \$205.00 \$245.00 \$10.00 \$10.00 (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a account or refunded upon graduation or other approved termination of residence.
+Graduation fee for undergraduate and masters degrees selection applied to \$205.00 \$245.00 \$10.00 varies varies (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a account or refunded upon graduation or other approved termination of residence.
+Graduation fee for undergraduate and masters degrees selection applied to \$205.00 \$245.00 \$10.00 varies varies varies (Required of all returning second-year resident students, non-refundable if a room has been made and student does not return, held on account while in residence, a account or refunded upon graduation or other approved termination of residence.
+Graduation fee for undergraduate and masters degrees selection applied to \$205.00 \$245.00 \$10.00 varies varies varies varies